rackerlabs/support-how-to/content/cloud-files/migrating-from-parse-to-rackspace.md

 type: article
 created_date: '2016-03-25'
 created_by: Amanda Clark
-last_modified_date: '2016-03-25'
+last_modified_date: '2016-04-18'
-last_modified_by: Amanda Clark
+last_modified_by: Stephanie Fillmon
 product: Cloud Servers
 product_url: cloud-servers
 ---

 This article assumes you have already migrated your database from Parse to ObjectRocket.
 If you have not, you can find more information [here.](https://objectrocket.com/parse)

 ### Deploy the Parse Stack

 From the [Cloud Control Panel](https://mycloud.rackspace.com), go to the **Orchestration** tab and click on **Stack Templates**.
 Select **Parse** from the list, then click **Create Stack**.

 Or, [click here](https://mycloud.rackspace.com/cloud/servers#templates/orchestrationTemplates,cloudOrchestrationTemplates/parse/rackspace) to go directly to the Parse template.

 On the Create Stack page, enter your Parse site domain and email address.
 Optionally, you can also add Git repository information and your custom code will be automatically pulled and installed on your server.